swataswayam-14/HackNITR5.0/README.md

 Node.js and npm (or yarn) installed on your system.
 A cloud storage account (e.g., Google Drive).
- Google Cloud Platform account (or other preferred cloud platform account) for deployment.
+ Google Cloud Platform account for deployment.